Serialcomms/Serial-Ports-in-VBA-Arduino-2023/README.md

 This is the VBA Serial Port function set for use with Arduino devices.

-Requires that the Arduino COM Port Drivers are correctly installed and configured.

 No debug or extended transmit & receive functionality is provided.

 No other files, licences, payments or registrations are required.